dshuffma-ibm/rapid-couchdb-backup/README.md

 This tool will start off with a slow api rate and increase it until a 429 response code is received.
 It will then lower the internal limit to stay within the rate limit and the `head_room_percent` setting.
-It will continue to adjust its internal rate if additional 429 codes are recevied throughout the backup.
+It will continue to adjust its internal rate if additional 429 codes are received throughout the backup.
-This "room" will allow other applictions to continue to access the db without hitting the rate limit.
+This "room" will allow other applications to continue to access the db without hitting the rate limit.

 There are also settings to control min/max rate limits as well as maximum pending requests.
 These settings should prevent the backup from overwhelming couchdb!